AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using Multiple Joins

-While you can include multiple joins in your query, remember that it may drive the query’s cost up.
+While you can include multiple joins in your query, remember that it may drive the query's cost up.
 To keep from hitting the cost threshold, we recommend avoiding multiple joins where possible.

 ## Using Filters